faraaz-inc/health-core/README.md

 - Java 25
 - Maven 3.9+ or the bundled Maven wrapper (`./mvnw`)
 - Docker, if you want to run the services in containers
+- PostgreSQL, either running locally or as a Docker container before starting `patient-service`

 ## Local setup